ZAF07/showwcase-backend-assignment/README.md

 > 🚨 Important to note that in a real set up, you would want to use some form of build tool to inject the config files into the application at build time.
 This here is a simplefied example only

 This application depends on a configuration file to start.
-In the configuratio file we specify all the credentials and application settings.
+In the configuration file we specify all the credentials and application settings.

 We are using `node-config` which read and loads a specified config file into the runtime.